rexshijaku/resurrector-py/readme.md

 Feel free to contribute on development, testing or eventual bug reporting.

 ### Support
-For general questions about Marwan - Resurrector, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.
+For general questions about the Resurrector, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.

 ### Author
 ##### Rexhep Shijaku